Visual Arts

 Visual Arts and Art History combined majors require 46 points.
 21 points must be completed within the Visual Arts program consisting of seven 3-point Visual Arts studio courses.
 25 points are to be completed within the Art History department consisting of one 4-point Major’s Colloquium (AHIS UN3000) and seven 3-point related courses totaling 21 points.

 To declare a Visual Arts and Art History joint major students must complete the joint majors worksheet and meet with the DUS to secure their signature.
 Please review the worksheet for detailed information regarding all Visual Arts and Art History joint major requirements.
+You can only access the worksheet with your Columbia email address.

 Minor in Visual Arts